ballerina-guides/integration-samples/salesforce_api/gsheet-new-row-to-sfdc-new-contact/Readme.md

 ## Testing
-1. Create a spreasdheet and add the sheet names and spreadsheet ids to the config file.
+1. Create a spreadsheet and add the sheet names and spreadsheet ids to the config file.
-2. The user need to add a new contact to the google sheet.
+2. The user needs to add a new contact to the Google sheet.
 3. Run the ballerina project.